connoraking/Boston-Airbnb-Listings/README.md

 ![](map_pics/p_features2.png)<!-- -->

-- Within this map we added new markers for police stations, hospitals, Bluebike stations (a bicycle sharing system), electric vehicle charging stations, parking meters, and polygons for open/recreational spaces.
+- Within this map I added new markers for police stations, hospitals, Bluebike stations (a bicycle sharing system), electric vehicle charging stations, parking meters, and polygons for open/recreational spaces.
 - The tooltip for the police stations includes the address.
 - The tooltip for hospitals includes the name and address.
 - The tooltip for Bluebike stations includes the station number, address, and total docks.